danthareja/mild-adventures/README.md

 ```

 ## Easy deployment
-Run `gulp --production` to build for production or `gulp --deploy` to deploy to gh-pages.
+Run `gulp --production` to build for production or `gulp deploy` (note inconsistent flag use) to deploy to gh-pages.